Melrose Hotel: Cast Iron and Galvanised Steel Water Tank Lining

 - The cross brace support bars were heavily corroded.

-- The tank had been painted with a bitumen based paint.
+- The tank had been painted with bitumen-based paint.

 Before Water Tank Lining Treatment